Andromedans/andromeda/README.markdown

 ## Source code

 The purpose of the implementation is to keep the source uncomplicated and short.
-The essential bits of source code can be found in the following files:
+The essential bits of source code can be found in the following files.
+It should be possible for you to just read the entire source code.
+You should start with the core

-* `concrete.ml` the abstract syntax
+* `syntax.ml` -- abstract syntax
-* `syntax.ml` compiled form of abstract syntax, where abstractions are Ocaml functions, normalization
+* `ctx.ml` -- contexts
-* `infer.ml` type checking
+* `infer.ml` -- type inference and normalization

-The rest of the files are just logistics:
+and continue with the infrastructure

-* `lexer.mll` lexical analysis of concrete syntax
+* `tt.ml` -- interactive top level
-* `parser.mly` parser which converts concrete syntax to abstract syntax
+* `error.ml` -- error reporting
-* `print.ml` pretty-printing of expressions
+* `lexer.mll` and `parser.mly` -- concrete sytnax
-* `common.ml` commonly used functions
+* `beautify.ml` and `print.ml` -- pretty printing

-* `error.ml` printing of errors
+## Inefficiency

-* `tt.ml` toplevel interactive shell
+The code is meant to be short and sweet, and close to how type theory is presented on paper.
+Therefore, it is not suitable for a real implementation, as it will get horribly inefficient as soon as you try anything complicated.
+But it should be useful for experimentation.